oracle/node-oracledb/INSTALL.md

 Install a C++11 compatible compiler:

-- On Linux you need GCC 4.8 (or later) because compiling for Node 4 (or later) requires a C++11 compatible compiler.
+- On Linux you need GCC 4.8 (or later) because compiling for Node.js 6 (or later) requires a C++11 compatible compiler.
 The default compiler on Oracle Linux 6 and RHEL 6 does not have the required C++11 support.
 Install [GCC 4.8 or later][5] or upgrade to Oracle